Wednesday, 25 March 2026

 虛實宜分清楚。一處有一處虛實。周身節節貫串。無令絲毫間斷耳。

 Substantial and insubstantial should be distinguished clearly.
-In every part, there is substantial and insubstantial that is empty.
+In every part, there is substantial and insubstantial.
 Throughout the body, every section should be connected.
 There shall not be the slightest break in the connections.
 (Neither shall there be breaks between movements when interacting with opponents.)

 長拳者。如長江大海。滔滔不絕也。